-Your newborn or young infant, whether breast- or formula-fed, should be fed in response to his own hunger and fullness cues, not by the clock.
-This approach should ensure that your baby is getting the nutrition he needs.
+Your newborn or young infant, whether breast- or formula-fed, should be fed in response to his own hunger and fullness cues, not by a clock.
+This approach will ensure that your baby is getting the nutrition he needs.

 Your baby’s nutritional needs